 When scouring the internet for solutions to infant reflux or colic, did you see a photo of a wailing, tongue-tied baby with the words TONGUE TIE MIGHT = REFLUX in bright, eye-catching letters?

 No?
 Me neither.

 But, boy would that be useful.
 When a baby has a tongue-tie, the bottom of the tongue is tethered to the floor of the mouth.
 You can read more about it through the American Academy of Pediatrics.

 Ultimately, a tongue-tie can weaken your baby’s latch and lead to swallowing massive amounts of air, otherwise known as aerophagia (air-eating).
 Besides a loose or shallow latch, some telltale signs of tongue-tie include a clicking sound while feeding, stuffiness in the morning, and reflux.

-Final message: Infant reflux is a mixed bag
+Final message: Reflux in babies is a mixed bag

 What worked for one mama and her babe may not work for you and yours.
 And chances are that more than one approach will yield better results.